 Semple Meets Kinsella

 Meet Bernadette Fox’s teen doppelgänger, Audrey.
 Audrey is the lead teen role in Sophie Kinsella’s YA book, Finding Audrey.
 The cover is uniquely reminiscent of Where’d You Go, Bernadette: A Novel by Maria Semple.
 Both book jackets portray brunette women with bangs and dark glasses.
-The background colors are nearly the same shade of The Uncorked Librarian’s favorite blueish-turquoise, and the titles imply missing subjects.
+The background colors are nearly the same shade of The Uncorked Librarian’s favorite blueish-turquoise.
+The titles imply missing subjects.

 In addition, Where’d You Go and Finding Audrey are both about slightly off-kilter females desperately trying to find themselves.
 In our always-striving-to-be-better environment with curated social media bubbles and the generally tapped out world today, publishing YA books about anxiety is essential to teen health.